gptscript-ai/slack/README.md

+# ARCHIVED

+This repo has been archived and is no longer maintained.
+We recommend using the Slack tools available in [gptscript-ai/integrations](https://github.com/gptscript-ai/integrations).

 # slack

 This is a GPTScript tool for interacting with Slack workspaces.
 It can search for messages, and list the channels and users in the workspace.